-Attribute Description RuleAnnotationClause SHALL specify a name that is used as the name of the rule annotation column of the containing decision table.
+Attribute Description name: string [1] RuleAnnotationClause SHALL specify a name that is used as the name of the rule annotation column of the containing decision table.

 8.3.3 Decision Rule metamodel

 The class DecisionRule is used to model the rules in a decision table (see clause 8.2).